PAPER-2025-002

 Abstract

-This paper documents the migration of the CREATE Something Harness from legacy headless mode patterns to Agent SDK best practices.
+This case study the migration of the CREATE Something Harness from legacy headless mode patterns to Agent SDK best practices.
 We analyze the trade-offs between security, reliability, and operational efficiency, drawing from empirical observation of a live Canon Redesign project (21 features across 19 files).
 The migration replaces --dangerously-skip-permissions with explicit --allowedTools, adds runaway prevention via --max-turns, and enables cost tracking through structured JSON output parsing.

 21/21